 Martin Scorsese grew up in New York’s Little Italy and made his first films in the late 1960s.
-He redefined the ideas of what was possible in movies with such classics as Mean Streets (1973), Taxi Driver (1976), Raging Bull (1980) and Goodfellas (1990).
+He redefined what was possible in movies with such classics as Mean Streets (1973), Taxi Driver (1976), Raging Bull (1980) and Goodfellas (1990).

-Scorsese directed Robert De Niro in a legendary Oscar-winning performance in Raging Bull, which received eight Academy Award nominations including Best Picture and Best Director, and is now hailed as a masterpiece of modern cinema.
+Scorsese directed Robert De Niro in his Oscar-winning performance in Raging Bull, which received eight Academy Award nominations including Best Picture and Best Director, and is widely considered a masterpiece of modern cinema.
 He went on to direct The Color of Money (1986), Goodfellas (1990), Cape Fear (1991), The Age of Innocence (1993), and Casino (1995) among other films.
-The following decades include films such as Gangs of New York (2002), The Aviator (2004), The Departed (2006) – which won Scorsese his first Best Director Oscar – and more recently, The Irishman (2019), where he reunited with De Niro.
+The ensuing decades included films such as Gangs of New York (2002), The Aviator (2004), The Departed (2006) – which won Scorsese his first Best Director Oscar – and more recently, The Irishman (2019), where he reunited with De Niro.

 Scorsese’s combination of artistry, charisma and generosity continues to inspire filmmakers and audiences all over the world.

 Have you ever had a mentor?

 I always tell the story about orientation day at the Communications Department of Washington Square College in the early 60s.
 This gentleman got up and spoke for about an hour with such passion and energy about cinema and about expressing yourself with visual images and telling stories with pictures and the development of the history of cinema.
 I never heard anyone speak that passionately, like a zealous preacher in a way.
 I became part of the cult in a sense right from there, and I said: “This is the place I want to go to; I want to study under him.”
 That’s how it happened.